FrontendMasters/front-end-handbook/practice/fd-dev-for.md

 * Watch
 * Things (i.e. anything you can imagine, car, fridge etc..)

-Generally speaking, front-end technologies can run on the afore mentioned operating systems and devices using the following run time scenarios:
+Generally speaking, front-end technologies can run on the aforementioned mentioned operating systems and devices using the following run time scenarios:

-* A web browser (e.g. Chrome, IE, Safari, Firefox)
+* A web browser (e.g. Chrome, IE, Safari, Firefox) running on OS
-* A headless browser (e.g. phantomJS)
+* A headless browser (e.g. phantomJS) driven from a CLI
-* A WebView running from within a native application (e.g. Apache Cordova)
+* A WebView/browser embedded within a native application as a runtime with bridged to native API's.
+UI is web based.(e.g. Apache Cordova, NW.js, Electron)
-* A native application built from web tech (e.g. NativeScript, React Native, NW.js, Electron)
+* A native application built from web tech that is interpreted at runtime with a bridge to native API's.
+UI is native based. (e.g. NativeScript, React Native)